Batched Single-Index Global Multi-Armed Bandits with Covariates

-Compared to the bound in Theorem \ref{thm: regret_bound}, the bound in Theorem \ref{thm: thm2} reflects an additional price for not knowing the pilot index.
-However, in certain problem instances, we can still achieve the same rates as those in Theorem \ref{thm: regret_bound}.
-In Theorem \ref{thm: thm2}, it is easy to note that the second term dominates when $2/3 \le \frac{1-\gamma}{1-\gamma^M}$, which simplifies to
+\begin{remark} Compared to the bound in Theorem \ref{thm: regret_bound}, the bound in Theorem \ref{thm: thm2} reflects an additional price for not knowing the pilot index. {The first term $K^{1/3}T^{2/3}$ arises from the initial phase needed to estimate the index vector with sufficient accuracy, while the second term $K^{1-\beta_M}T^{\beta_M}$ matches the known-pilot bound up to a polynomial factor.}

+{In terms of dependence on $T$}, however, in certain problem instances, we can still achieve the same rates as those in Theorem \ref{thm: regret_bound}.
+In Theorem \ref{thm: thm2}, it is easy to note that the second term dominates when $2/3 \le \beta_M=\frac{1-\gamma}{1-\gamma^M}$, which simplifies to

 This implies that, for example, when the number of batches after the initial batch is $M=2$, the rate in Theorem \ref{thm: thm2} matches with that of Theorem \ref{thm: regret_bound} for $0<\alpha \le 0.5$.
 The range of $\alpha$ for which the rate without a pilot estimate matches with the rate with a pilot estimate becomes smaller as the number of batches increases.
 For instance, when $M$ is large enough that $\gamma^M \approx 0$, only $\alpha\approx 0$ satisfies \eqref{eq: condition_on_xi_thm2}.
 That is, the rate without a pilot estimate is optimal only under the near-zero margin condition.
 At the other extreme, when $\alpha=1$, the regret grows as $\tilde{O}(T^{2/3})$, whereas when the pilot estimate is known (as in Theorem \ref{thm: regret_bound}), the regret grows as $\tilde{O}(T^{1/3})$.
-This gap is likely due to the non-adaptive nature of our index parameter estimation method, and an interesting direction for future work would be to design an algorithm that better leverages the margin condition for settings with a moderate to large number of batches.
-Nevertheless, it is still encouraging to note that we get a sub-linear regret corresponding to $d=1$, even when we use some initial data to estimate $\beta_0$.